 He worked all night long.

-The little pine marten was so sleepy that he did not know when they boarded their ship and sailed across the sea for home.
+The little pine marten was so very sleepy that he did not know when they boarded the ship and sailed across the sea for home.

 He did not even wake up when they arrived at his forest.